Leonard Weiss

 Leonard Weiss is an Australian conductor and educator.
+In 2026, Weiss became the first Australian to conduct the Boston Symphony Orchestra in a Symphony Hall subscription concert.
+He also debuted at Deutsche Oper Berlin, conducting a newly commissioned opera by Asia Ahmetjanova for the Munich Biennale.
+He also returns to the Christchurch Symphony Orchestra, the Melbourne Symphony Orchestra, and debuts with most of the Australian orchestras.
+He is also a semi-finalist for the 2026 Geneva International Music Competition.

-He is the 2024-25 Cybec Assistant Conductor with the Melbourne Symphony Orchestra and Artistic Director of the Canberra Sinfonia.
+Weiss was Kapellmeister at Deutsche Oper Berlin in 2026 and was previously the 2024 & 2025 Cybec Assistant Conductor with the Melbourne Symphony Orchestra, 2022 New Zealand Assistant Conductor in Residence with the Auckland Philharmonia, and artistic director of the Canberra Sinfonia.
 He is known as a champion of new Australian music, including conducting the 2022 world premiere of Dulcie Holland's Piano Concertino with pianist Ronan Apcar, and as well as for his regular work as an opera conductor.
 In 2025, Weiss was selected as a Tanglewood Conducting Fellow, where he studied with Andris Nelsons.
-The same year he also received First Prize in the Khachaturian International Competition, conducting the composer's Symphony no. 2.
+The same year he also received First Prize in the Khachaturian International Competition and the Special Prize for Best Interpretation of Khachaturian's Symphony no. 2, and Third Prize in the Toscanini Competition.

-In 2026, Weiss will debut with the Boston Symphony Orchestra and at Deutsche Oper Berlin, conducting a newly commissioned opera by Asia Ahmetjanova.
+Weiss has received acclaim for performances of popular music, including sold-out performances with Vera Blue, and for movies in concert, where he is pre-approved for all Disney In Concert films.

 Education

 Weiss graduated from the Australian National University in 2014, citing the influence of teachers Alice Giles and organist, Calvin Bowman.
 He worked part time as carillonist at the National Carillon.
 In 2019, Weiss commenced studies with Marin Alsop at the Peabody Conservatory in Baltimore, where he made his opera debut conducting Kaija Saariaho's Emilie.
 He was also awarded as the Conservatory's Rising Star for 2020, and learned from Gianandrea Noseda in masterclasses with the National Symphony Orchestra.